hollyyfc/project-1-r_mageddon/README.md

 given the `view_count`, `like_count`, `dislike_count`, `favorite_count`,
 `comment_count`, `description`, and `title` for each ad.

-## Question 1：What’s the trend in the ads’ content, audience preferences, and engagement over the years?
+## Question 1：What is the trend of the ads’ content and audience preferences over the years?

 ### Introduction